Virginia T. Romero historic marker.

 Taos is a Tiwa speaking Pueblo located in northern New Mexico.
 With its multi-tiered adobe buildings still intact, Taos has been designated a UNESCO World Heritage Site and attracts many visitors each year.
-Taos potters, like those from nearby Picuris Pueblo, gather their clay from nearby mountains to form handmade micaceous pots.
-Micaceous pottery can now be found outside of Taos and Picuris as potters from other pueblos have adopted use of the mica rich clay.
-Jicarilla Apaches are also renown for their micaceous pottery.
+Taos potters, like those from nearby Picuris Pueblo, gather their clay from the local mountains to form handmade micaceous pots.
+Micaceous pottery can now be found outside of Taos and Picuris as potters from other pueblos have adopted use of the mica-rich clay.
+Jicarilla Apaches are also renowned for their micaceous pottery.

 Taos and Picuris are known for their famous micaceous “bean pots,” which are good for cooking beans.
 Romero noted that her pots could be used over an open stovetop flame.
 Micaceous pots can also be used in the oven.
-The mica in the clay makes these pots retain heat.
+The mica in the clay makes these pots excellent for retaining heat.
 Oil can be used as a sealant to protect the food from tasting “earthy.”

-Still valued for their utility, these pots are also now considered works of art and appear in museum collections throughout the country.
+Still valued for their utility, mica pots are now also considered works of art and appear in museum collections throughout the country.
 Although micaceous pottery is primarily associated with Taos, Picuris, and the Jicarilla Apaches, potters from other Pueblo communities are now working with micaceous clay and continue a tradition that Virginia T. Romero was active in preserving for future generations.

 Text provided by Bernadette Romero, granddaughter (unpublished biographical information, 2008), New Mexico Historic Women Marker Initiative archive.